Marco Terruzzin Sells 22,222 Shares of Energy Vault Holdings, Inc. (NYSE:NRGV) Stock

 Institutional Investors Weigh In On Energy Vault

-Several institutional investors and hedge funds have recently added to or reduced their stakes in NRGV.
-SG Americas Securities LLC boosted its holdings in Energy Vault by 95.5% in the 3rd quarter.
-SG Americas Securities LLC now owns 35,601 shares of the company’s stock worth $34,000 after buying an additional 17,388 shares during the period.
-Mesirow Financial Investment Management Inc. increased its position in shares of Energy Vault by 33.3% in the second quarter.
-Mesirow Financial Investment Management Inc. now owns 80,000 shares of the company’s stock valued at $76,000 after acquiring an additional 20,000 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. increased its position in shares of Energy Vault by 17.4% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 242,541 shares of the company’s stock valued at $434,000 after acquiring an additional 35,935 shares during the period.
-Vanguard Group Inc. boosted its stake in shares of Energy Vault by 2.7% during the 1st quarter.
-Vanguard Group Inc. now owns 1,675,361 shares of the company’s stock valued at $2,999,000 after purchasing an additional 43,764 shares in the last quarter.
-Finally, Jacobs Levy Equity Management Inc. bought a new stake in Energy Vault during the first quarter worth about $91,000.
-Hedge funds and other institutional investors own 40.03% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+SG Americas Securities LLC boosted its stake in Energy Vault by 95.5% during the 3rd quarter.
+SG Americas Securities LLC now owns 35,601 shares of the company’s stock valued at $34,000 after purchasing an additional 17,388 shares in the last quarter.
+Mesirow Financial Investment Management Inc. lifted its holdings in shares of Energy Vault by 33.3% in the second quarter.
+Mesirow Financial Investment Management Inc. now owns 80,000 shares of the company’s stock valued at $76,000 after buying an additional 20,000 shares during the period.
+Jacobs Levy Equity Management Inc. bought a new position in Energy Vault during the first quarter valued at about $91,000.
+Green Alpha Advisors LLC grew its holdings in Energy Vault by 62.3% during the third quarter.
+Green Alpha Advisors LLC now owns 158,171 shares of the company’s stock worth $152,000 after acquiring an additional 60,725 shares during the period.
+Finally, XTX Topco Ltd raised its position in Energy Vault by 684.0% in the second quarter.
+XTX Topco Ltd now owns 173,016 shares of the company’s stock worth $164,000 after acquiring an additional 150,948 shares in the last quarter.
+Institutional investors own 40.03% of the company’s stock.

 About Energy Vault